xabbu42/Master/arbeit.md

 \Begin{lemma}
-All occurrences belonging to a proof term family $\bar{t}$ in a premise $S$ of any $(⊃ :)$ rule are occurrences of the top level term
+All occurrences belonging to a term family $\bar{t}$ in a premise $S$ of any $(⊃ :)$ rule are occurrences of the top level term
 $t$ itself.
 \End{lemma}

 \Begin{proof}
-All G3lp rules only relate different proof terms if they are top level proof terms on the right.
+All G3lp rules only relate different terms if they are top level terms on the right.
 All occurrences of $s ∈ \bar{t}$ in a premise $S$ of a $(⊃ :)$ rule correspond either as part of a strict subformula on the right or as part of a subformula on the left of the conclusion.
 A formula on the left can only correspond to a subformula